smitdesai1010/smitdesai1010/README.md

     <summary style="cursor:pointer; font-size: 20px">YouMusic - Chrome Extension</summary>
     <br/>
     <p style="margin: 10px 20px">
-    After developing the YouMusic application, I asked a question to myself, "Will people use it, if I deploy it?", the answer was "BIG NO", as there already exists music-streaming giants like spotiy.
-So I needed an X-Factor in my app.
-I built a extension and using it, the client can access all features of YouMusic, while being on the YouTube website, thus reducing the number of clicks drastically and improving user experience.
+    After developing the YouMusic application, I asked a question to myself, "Will people use it, if I deploy it?", the answer was "BIG NO", as apps like Apple music and Spotify are popular and offer much better user experience.
+So I needed an X-Factor and thus built a chrome extension.
+Now the client can access all features of YouMusic, while being on the YouTube website, thus reducing the 4-5 clicks and improving the user experience.
     </p>
     <a style="margin: 10px 20px" href="https://github.com/smitdesai1010/YouMusic#youmusic">View Project</a>
 </details>